Administrative law: Brazil

 In Brazil, administrative cases are typically heard either by the Federal Courts (in matters concerning the Federal Union) or by the Public Treasury divisions of State Courts (in matters concerning the States).
-In 1998, a constitutional reform, led by the government of President Fernando Henrique Cardoso, introduced regulatory agencies as a part of the executive branch.
-Since 1988, Brazilian administrative law has been strongly influenced by the judicial interpretations of the constitutional principles of public administration (art.
-37 of Federal Constitution): legality, impersonality, publicity of administrative acts, morality and efficiency.
+In 1998 a constitutional reform led by the government of President Fernando Henrique Cardoso introduced regulatory agencies as a part of the executive branch.
+Since 1988, Brazilian administrative law has been strongly influenced by the judicial interpretations of the constitutional principles of public administration (Art.
+37 of the Federal Constitution): legality, impersonality, publicity of administrative acts, morality and efficiency.

 Chile

-In Chile the President of the Republic exercises the administrative function, in collaboration with several Ministries or other authorities with ministerial rank.
-Each Ministry has one or more under-secretary that performs through public services the actual satisfaction of public needs.
-There is not a single specialized court to deal with actions against the Administrative entities, but instead there are several specialized courts and procedures of review.
+In Chile, the President of the Republic exercises the administrative function, in collaboration with several ministries or other authorities with ministerial rank.
+Each ministry has one or more under-secretaries that act through public service to meet public needs.
+There is no single specialized court to deal with actions against the administrative entities, but there are several specialized courts and procedures of review.

 China

-Administrative law in the China was virtually non-existent before the economic reform era initiated by Deng Xiaoping.
-Since the 1980s, China has constructed a new legal framework for administrative law, establishing control mechanisms for overseeing the bureaucracy and disciplinary committees for the Chinese Communist Party.
-However, many have argued that the usefulness of these laws is vastly inadequate in terms of controlling government actions, largely because of institutional and systemic obstacles like a weak judiciary, poorly trained judges and lawyers, and corruption.
+Administrative law in China was virtually non-existent before the economic reform era initiated by Deng Xiaoping.
+Since the 1980s China has constructed a new legal framework for administrative law, establishing control mechanisms for overseeing the bureaucracy, and disciplinary committees for the Chinese Communist Party.

+In 1989, China established its Administrative Litigation Law, which provides an avenue for people to challenge government action.
+In 2014, it was amended to lower the burdens on those challenging administrative actions.

 In 1990, the Administrative Supervision Regulations (行政检查条例) and the Administrative Reconsideration Regulations (行政复议条例) were passed.
-The 1993 State Civil Servant Provisional Regulations (国家公务员暂行条例) changed the way government officials were selected and promoted, requiring that they pass exams and yearly appraisals, and introduced a rotation system.
+The 1993 State Civil Servant Provisional Regulations (国家公务员暂行条例) changed the way government officials were selected and promoted, requiring that they pass exams and yearly appraisals, and introducing a rotation system.
 The three regulations have been amended and upgraded into laws.
 In 1994, the State Compensation Law (国家赔偿法) was passed, followed by the Administrative Penalties Law (行政处罚法) in 1996.
 Administrative Compulsory Law was enforced in 2012.
-Administrative Litigation Law was amended in 2014.
-The General Administrative Procedure Law is under way.
+The General Administrative Procedure Law is underway.